 Another possible con of the primal diet is its promotion of saturated fat consumption.
 It has been shown that high saturated fat intake can lead to higher total cholesterol levels, and increase LDL cholesterol specifically.
 The United States Department of Agriculture (USDA) dietary guideline for saturated fat consumption is set at 10 percent or less of total calories.
 The American Heart Association recommends even less; it says only 5–6 percent of daily calories should come from saturated fat.

-Who benefits from the primal diet
+Who can benefit from the primal diet?

 Almost everyone can benefit from following a primal diet, since it relies on eating natural, high-quality foods.
 There are some individuals, however, who could benefit most.
 These include: